 More specifically, search ads are shown only to individuals using designated keyword search terms.
 And advertisers are bidding to place their ads in front of those people.
 It’s a competitive process.
 This means some keywords cost more because more advertisers are bidding on them.
 For example, certain keywords cost over $50.00 for one click (not a sale, just a click) and many keywords cost a few dollars or less for each click.

 The analogy of an “auction” serves to simplify the concept, although it’s an incomplete depiction.
 In other words, if you were to consider that the highest bidder has the greatest likelihood of having their ad seen and also having their ad at the top of the other ads, you’d be on the right track; but you’d be wrong.

 In fact, the auction and the dollar amount that each advertiser is bidding to show their ads, is only one part of the calculations that determine ad placement and cost.
 To underscore the point, being willing to pay the highest price will not always result in your ad being placed at the top of other ads.
 Nor will bidding the highest amount even guarantee that your ad will be presented to searchers at all.

 This minimizes the potential for advertisers to present ads about “Blue Hats” in front of people who are searching for “Red Shoes.”

 GOOGLE SEARCH ADS AUCTION

 For simplicity’s sake (and that’s what the above video highlights), the Google Search Ad Auction considers three main factors when determining ad placement.
-These factors are part of a calculation to formulate an “Ad Rank” (more on that in a moment).
+These three factors are part of a calculation to formulate an “Ad Rank” (more on that in a moment).

 - The advertiser bid, which reflects the “auction” part of the calculus.